Professor Shakila Thangaratinam MRCOG, MD, PhD, FRCP Edin

 Other activities

-As Deputy Director of the IMSR since 2020, she is a key member of the Executive Group that supported the Director in developing the vision and strategy of IMSR, successfully steering the Institute during the challenges of the pandemic, contributing to the VCIR, and making key appointments to leadership positions within the Institute.
-She leads maternal and reproductive health theme at the Institute.
+From 2020-2024, Professor Thangaratinam is a key member of the Executive Group that supported the Director in developing the vision and strategy of Institute of Metabolism and Systems Research (IMSR), successfully steering the Institute during the challenges of the pandemic, contributing to the VCIR, and making key appointments to leadership positions within the Institute.

 As joint-Director of WHO Collaborating Centre for Global Women’s Health, and academic women’s health lead at Birmingham Health Partners, her responsibilities bridge across Institutes and Institutions.